Type Of Grief

 When loss is dismissed or not given the kind of recognition the bereaved needs, that person might experience a type of disenfranchised grief.
 Those around the bereaved may (even unknowingly) minimize the grief someone feels when faced with the death of a former spouse, pet, or co-worker.
 Someone may also suffer from disenfranchised grief when caring for a loved one who is experiencing significant mental or physical declines.
 The loved one is still physically present, but you may feel distressed at losing the person they once were.

-If someone you love is exhibiting extreme changes in behavior and anger (including hostility to themselves and the people trying to support them), they may be experiencing distorted grief.
+If someone you love is exhibiting extreme changes in anger and behavior (including hostility to themselves and the people trying to support them), they may be experiencing distorted grief.
 It often accompanies situations where a death or terminal illness occurs due to negligence or a crime.

 Grief can feel quite intense at times and come in waves as you process and heal following a loss.
 However, if grief becomes progressively more severe over an extended time, the impact on someone’s physical and mental health can be profound.
 Contacting a health care professional is highly recommended if you or someone you love is experiencing this type of grief.